sanjib-12/sanjib-12/README.md

 # 👋 Greetings, fellow coder!
-I'm [Your Name], a passionate developer on a quest for digital adventures. 🚀✨
+I'm Sanjib Barakoti, a passionate developer on a quest for digital adventures. 🚀✨

 ## 💻 Tech Wizardry